graetzer/Foxbrowser/README.md

 The backend code is forked from Firefox Home for iOS, on top of that I created an entirely new UI.

 - Safari style UI (Might change in future releases)
-- Full Firefox Sync as in Firefox Home (Open tabs, Bookmarks & History)
+- Support for Firefox Sync as in Firefox Home (Open tabs, Bookmarks & History)
 - Secure end to end encrypted transport of your Sync data
 - Up to 8 Tab's
-- Start screen with the most frequent visted History entrys
+- Start screen with the most frequent visited History entry's
 - See open tabs from your other Firefox Sync enabled devices
-- Realtime search in your browsing history, bookmarks and tabs
+- Real-time search in your browsing history, bookmarks and tabs
 - Send Tweet's and mail's directly from the App
 - Best of all: It's free